input-output-hk/vrf-optimisation-tests/VRF_BATCH.md

 to break down the batches to determine which is the invalid proof.
 However, in our use case, when multiple VRFs are expected to be validated we expect all of them to be valid, making this risk reasonable in practice.

+### Note on the changes
+It is important to note that the changes discussed above are not changes to the protocol but to how the Discrete Log Equality Sigma Proof is shared with the verifier.
+Let the three messages exchanged during the sigma proof between the prover and verifier be named
+as "announcement", "challenge" and "response".
+The non-interactive version removes the interaction between prover and verifier, and the former computes the challenge by hashing a determined list of elements.
+To improve communication complexity of sigma protocols, the proof either consists of the challenge and the response, or of the announcement and the response.
+On the one hand, the announcement can be computed by the challenge, response and common reference string.
+On the other hand the challenge can be computed using the announcement and the common reference string.
+Both mechanisms are considered secure for sigma-protocols (note that a sigma protocol is built in a way that announcement, challenge and response can be shared without affecting the zero-knowledge property of the proof).

 ### Performance analysis
 We run a performance analysis to understand how much improvement such a